EvangeliaS/Quantum-Fourier-Transform-via-variational-quantum-circuits/README.md

 ## Ansatz and Circuit Structure

 The VQC ansatz is built based on the algebraic properties of the QFT.
-We decompose the QFT into a set of generators and construct a parametrized circuit using 11 single-qubit and two-qubit Hamiltonians.
+We decompose the QFT into a set of 11 generators and construct a parametrized circuit using single-qubit and two-qubit gates.
 This parametrized circuit aims to minimize the cost function by adjusting its parameters.

 For detailed information on the ansatz and circuit structure, refer to [Chapter: Building an Ansatz](#building-an-ansatz) in the thesis.